The Song Co. Artists

 Amy Moore

 Amy Moore takes joy in a broad repertoire, both as a soloist and as ensemble singer.
 Career highlights include BBC Proms appearances, countless premieres with EXAUDI Vocal Ensemble, her time as a member of Edvard Grieg Kor in Norway, solo appearances with Melbourne Symphony Orchestra, a lockdown passion project recording Messiaen’s 'Harawi' with The Song Company, and her solo debut with Pinchgut Opera in 2021.
 In 2022 Amy became Musical Director of Phoenix Choir near her home in the Blue Mountains and founded CASTALIA Vocal Consort.
-In March 2023, Amy directed "Songs Under the Southern Cross" was appointed Co-Artistic of The Song Company in July.
+In March 2023, Amy directed "Songs Under the Southern Cross" and was appointed Co-Artistic of The Song Company in July.

 Jessica O'Donoghue